-A final report with recommendations for service and cost sharing was issued in December 2015.
+A final report with recommendations for service and cost sharing was issued in December

+2015.
 The report details a number of large scale regional policing/consolidation initiatives.
 The major consolidation options are summarized below:

 - Option 1: Dauphin Metropolitan Police Department 12 police departments that make up the central urban- suburban core of Dauphin County around Harrisburg would form a single metropolitan police department (Derry Township, Highspire Borough, Hummelstown Borough, Lower Paxton Township, Lower Swatara Township, Middletown Borough, Paxtang Borough, Penbrook Borough, Royalton Borough, Steelton Borough, Susquehanna Township, and Swatara Township).
 This option could provide an approximate 39% cost savings. - Option 2: Harrisburg Metropolitan Police Department This agency would be comprised of the 12 departments that make up the central core of the County as described in Option 1, plus the City of Harrisburg.
-This option could provide an approximate 33% cost savings. - Option 3: Southern Dauphin Merger Seven smaller agencies (Highspire Borough, Hummelstown Borough, Lower Swatara Township, Middletown Borough, Paxtang Borough, Royalton Borough and Steelton Borough) would be merged with Swatara to reduce redundancy and improve efficiency.
-This option could provide an approximate 26% cost savings. - Option 4: Southern Dauphin Regional Police Department This option would combine five small agencies (Highspire Borough, Lower Swatara Township,

-Middletown Borough, Royalton Borough and Steelton Borough) into a single department with a focus on less redundancy and more effective policing.
-This option could provide an approximate 9% cost savings.

-- Option 5: Derry Regional Police Department Hummelstown Borough would be merged with Derry Township under a contract arrangement to provide a more efficient approach to policing in these adjacent jurisdictions.
+This option was estimated to provide an approximate 33% cost savings.
+Several statutory and financial hurdles must be cleared prior to this option becoming possible. - Option 3: Southern Dauphin Merger Seven smaller agencies (Highspire Borough, Hummelstown Borough, Lower Swatara Township, Middletown Borough, Paxtang Borough, Royalton Borough and Steelton Borough) would be merged with Swatara to reduce redundancy and improve efficiency.
+This option could provide an approximate 26% cost savings. - Option 4: Southern Dauphin Regional Police Department This option would combine five small agencies (Highspire Borough, Lower Swatara Township, Middletown Borough, Royalton Borough and Steelton Borough) into a single department with a focus on less redundancy and more effective policing.
+This option could provide an approximate 9% cost savings. - Option 5: Derry Regional Police Department Hummelstown Borough would be merged with Derry Township under a contract arrangement to provide a more efficient approach to policing in these adjacent jurisdictions.
 This option could provide an approximate 32% cost savings. - Option 6: Northern Regional Police Department This option would combine four small agencies (Halifax Borough, Lykens Borough, Millersburg Borough and Wiconisco Township) north of the mountains to provide expanded coverage to this area.
 At least two officers would be on patrol around the clock.
-This option would include a 363% plus cost increase but is included to demonstrate what would be required to provide full-time policing in the north part of the county. - Option 7: Countywide Police Department Although a change in state law would be required to enact this scenario, PERF was asked to examine the parameters for one police department that would serve the entire county.
+This option would include a 363% plus cost increase but is included to demonstrate what would be required to provide full-time policing in the north part of the county.

+Option 7: Countywide Police Department - Although a change in state law would be required to enact this scenario, PERF was asked to examine the parameters for one police department that would serve the entire county.
 This agency would be comprised of four police districts and a substation to maintain a focus on the localities involved.
 This option could provide an approximate 29% cost savings.

 Of the large-scale consolidation options summarized above, the Harrisburg Metropolitan Police Department (option 2) and the creation of a countywide police department (option 7), are the two options that would directly involve the City of Harrisburg.
-Both options would require significant cross-community buy-in and detailed analysis to move forward; however, if the political will is in place to pursue this option, the potential cost savings to all communities involved indicate that fully evaluating this option would be warranted.
+Both options would require significant legislative action, cross-community buy-in and detailed analysis to move forward.